Recalling Best Smart Home Products at CES 2020

 CES, or Consumer Electronics Show, is a conference and an exhibition where over 4,000 companies present their cool smart home products, innovative concepts, and share insights and best practices for implementing innovative technologies.
 This year, the show encouraged brands to preview concepts that will be released by the end of 2020 or in the next couple of years.

 In 2019, attendance at the show was over 150,000.
 CES products of 2020 were staggeting in terms of scale, ambition and vision of the future, including some of the best devices for smart home.
-LG, Samsung, and Sonic unveiled multiple concepts — some of which will be in development for at least five to seven years.
+LG, Samsung, and Sony unveiled multiple concepts — some of which will be in development for at least five to seven years.

 Naturally, a wide range of cool smart home devices was presented at CES 2020.